hpingel/pyAccess1581/README.rst

 This tool only works in conjunction with a specific hardware interface that bridges the gap between an ordinary modern PC/Notebook and a vintage 3.5" PC floppy drive.
 The hardware interface is based on an 16Mhz Arduino running a specific firmware.
 The modern PC communicates with the Arduino via a serial connection over a USB cable.
 A FTDI USB adapter is used for this USB tunnelling task.
 The Arduino communicates with the floppy drive using its GPIO pins.

-This mandatory hardware interface and the firmware for the Arduino were already designed long before this Python based project came into existence: They were actually engineered for another open source project created by Robert Smith in 2017 and 2018: The ["Arduino Amiga Floppy Disk Reader/Writer"](http://amiga.robsmithdev.co.uk/).
+This mandatory hardware interface and the firmware for the Arduino were already designed long before this Python based project came into existence: They were actually engineered for another open source project created by Robert Smith in 2017 and 2018: The `"Arduino Amiga Floppy Disk Reader/Writer" <http://amiga.robsmithdev.co.uk/`_.
 At this time, pyAccess1581 is simply reusing the set of commands that Robert has created to control the floppy drive via a serial connection.

 The Arduino Pro Mini 16Mhz 5V that is recommended by Robert is running an ATmega 328.
 I was also able to make Robert's firmware run on an Arduino Pro Micro running an ATmega 32U4 - with modifications.
 The additional FTDI adapter is needed anyway.

 For further information on the Amiga floppy reader/writer hardware please check `Robert's instructions <http://amiga.robsmithdev.co.uk/instructions>`_.
-You can find the source code of Robert's project `here<https://github.com/RobSmithDev/ArduinoFloppyDiskReader>`_ (including the firmware to be flashed on to the Arduino Pro Mini):
+You can find the source code of Robert's project `here <https://github.com/RobSmithDev/ArduinoFloppyDiskReader>`_ (including the firmware to be flashed on to the Arduino Pro Mini):

 Usage
 -----